apharius/cherubplay-autoposter/README.md

 installation, changing it if necessary.

 ## Running the script
-In a terminal, step into this repository's location and issue the command `python cherubplay-autoposter.py` to run the script.
-Enter your Cherubplay username and password when prompted.
+In a terminal, step into this repository's location and issue the command `python cherp-autoposter.py` to run the script.
+Enter your Cherp username and password when prompted.
 A Chrome window will open and the script will post all your saved prompts to the front page.

 ## Q & A